 - At Riverside, student academic achievement is a priority.
-We continually analyze assessment results and work to address the academic needs of our students by implementing new programs and strategies. - o Riverside students continue to improve EOC. - Riverside students score above the state and national averages on the ACT and SAT. - In 2015, Riverside High School met ESEA with an "Excellent" in Absolute Rating and an "Excellent" in Improvement Rating on the School Report Card. - In 2015, Riverside High met AYP on the ESEA Waiver with a 94.4 rating of an A. - Riverside's African-American population has highest percentage not passing of all subgroups of HSAP.
-Riverside will continue to offer HSAP tutoring to all students who do not score 200 or better. - The overall trend for four year HSAP First Attempt has continued to increase in the percentage of those passing with a 2 or better and in the percentage of those scoring Advanced or Proficient. - The scores of SAT do not truly reflect the percentage of students who take it because students have not been required to state the school code for Riverside so their scores are not computed in the final percentages.
-The school code became a requirement for applying to take the SAT on January 1, 2013.
-The scores for the class of 2015 will be more accurate. - The graduation rate has fluctuated somewhat because of the requirements surrounding who qualified as a graduate.
+We continually analyze assessment results and work to address the academic needs of our students by implementing new programs and strategies. - Riverside students score above the state average and among the top of the school district on the EOCs. - Riverside students score above the state and national averages on the ACT and SAT. - In 2016, Riverside High School met ESEA with an "Excellent" in Absolute Rating and an "Excellent" in Improvement Rating on the School Report Card. - In 2015, Riverside High met AYP on the ESEA Waiver with a 94.4 rating of an A. - The Riverside High School SAT Composite Score for Spring 2016 was 1565, which was 14 points higher than the next highest school in the district. - The graduation rate has fluctuated somewhat because of the requirements surrounding who qualified as a graduate.
 Students who leave Riverside to complete their high school career by receiving a GED also count as drop-outs.